 26. You do not need to submit a SAC form simply because of strike action.
 There may, nonetheless, be exceptional reasons relating to personal circumstances which give you good reason to submit an individual SAC form.
-Guidance will be provided in Epiphany term.
+To better understand the options available to you, please consult the information available here.